jerith/Platform-Guild/sunsetted.rst

 Non-conformant Python Package Layouts
 =====================================

-Python packages that do not follow the suggested layout proposed in `Packaging Python Projects`_ are candidates for reshuffling.
+Python packages that do not follow the suggested layout proposed in `packaging` are candidates for reshuffling.

 Explanation
 ###########